cloudcores/CuAssembler/UserGuide.md

 See next section for more info on the contents of cubin and cuasm.

+**NOTE**: debug version of cubin contains far too much information(DWARF for source line correlations...and many more), which is very difficult to process in assembler.
+Thus you should not use CuAssembler with debug version of cubin.
+That's another reason why it's recommended to work on a naive but correct version of CUDA C first.
+NVIDIA provides tools for final SASS level debugging (such as NSight VS version and `cuda-gdb`), there are no source code correlation in this level.

 # Format of cubin and cuasm

-**Cubin** is an ELF format binary, thus most of its file structure will follow the convension of ELF.
+**Cubin** is an ELF format binary, thus most of its file structure will follow the generic conventions of ELF.
 However, there are also many CUDA specific features involved. **Cuasm** is just a text form of cubin, with most of the cubin information explicitly described with assembly directives.
 Most of the assembly directives will follow the same semantics of `nvdisasm` (actually most of the cuasm contents are copied from `nvdisasm` output), but there are also some new directives, helping make some information clear and explicit.

 ## File Structure

 An ELF file contains a file header, several sections, none or several program segments.
 Usually the cubin files are arranged like this:

-* **File Header** : The ELF file header will specify some common information of every ELF, such as identifier magic number, 32bit or 64bit, section header offset, program header offset, etc. For cubin, it will also specify the version of current cubin: virtual architecture version and SM version, toolkit version etc.
+* **File Header** : The ELF file header will specify some common information, such as identifier magic number, 32bit or 64bit, section header offset, program header offset, etc. For cubin, it will also specify the version of current cubin: virtual architecture version and SM version, toolkit version etc.
 * **Section Data** : The data of every section.
 * **Section Header** : Header information of every section.
-Defines the section name string offset, section offset, size, flags, type, and extra info, linkage with respect to other sections, etc.
+Defines the section name, section offset, size, flags, type, extra info, and linkage with respect to other sections, etc.
 * **Segment Header** : Header information of every segment.
-Defines how the sections will be loaded. **NOTE**: for some `ET_REL` type of ELF, there could be no segment.
+Defines how the sections will be loaded. **NOTE**: for some `ET_REL` type of ELF, there may be no segment.
 They are likely to be linked to another cubin for final executable.
 Currently, only `ET_EXEC` type of ELF is tested, it usually contains 3 segments.

 ## Sections and Segments

-This is a sample layout of sections:
+This is a sample layout of cubin sections (debug version of cubin will have much more sections, which are not concerned here):

 ```
 Index Offset   Size ES Align        Type        Flags Link     Info Name